YEAR ONE

 GOAL: 75% reduction in carbon intensity

-Across the 22,500 hectares of our land, we can contribute to the natural, social and economic sustainability of Scotland’s landscape by working to increase both carbon storage, and the biodiversity of our landholdings.
+Across the 23,219 hectares of our land, we can contribute to the natural, social and economic sustainability of Scotland’s landscape by working to increase carbon storage and biodiversity.

 ENABLERS

-We know that we cannot achieve our ambitious goals alone.
-On our journey to net zero, there are some key enabling activity areas which we have progressed in the last year.
+We cannot achieve our ambitious goals alone and we assume that required future investment funding is available.
+On our journey to net zero there are some key enabling activities which we have progressed in the last year.

 PEOPLE